wavemaker/docs/learn/how-tos-form/index.md

 Accessing Form MethodsLive Form has few methods exposed on widget scope to Edit, Delete, Add record and trigger actions like reset and cancel.

-For the following script samples, we are considering the table. is bound to the SelectedItem of a Data Grid corresponding to Employee Live Variable.
+For the following script samples, we are considering the _hrdb_ _Employee_ table. **EmployeeForm** is bound to the SelectedItem of a Data Grid corresponding to Employee Live Variable.

-- delete a record:
+- To delete a record:

     $scope.Widgets.EmployeeForm.delete(); //Deletes the current record that is bound to EmployeeForm.

-- update a record:
+- To update a record:

     $scope.Widgets.EmployeeForm.save(); //Updates the current record bound

-- add a new record:
+- To add a new record:

     $scope.Widgets.EmployeeForm.new(); //Adds a new record to dataset that is bound to EmployeeForm.

-- reset a form:
+- To reset a form:

     $scope.Widgets.EmployeeForm.reset(); //Resets the form to initial state.

-- cancel an edit operation:
+- To cancel an edit operation:

     $scope.Widgets.EmployeeForm.cancel(); //Cancels the form edit.